 Example: Give one bid for installing carpeting and molding in a 15' x 20' room.
-The carpet costs \$24' square yard; the wall molding is \$2.25/foot.
+The carpet costs \$24/ square yard; the wall molding is \$2.25/foot.

-Explanation: The two equations, for CARP and MOLDING, share two variables, (LENGTH and WIDTH).
-To find the total cost, you would therefore type in one additional formula, as follows:
+Explanation: The two equations, for CARP and MOLD, share two variables, (length and width).
+To find the total cost, you can therefore write one additional formula, as follows: